BagLee/BagLee/README.md

 - 👋 Hi, I’m @BagLee
 - 👀 I’m interested in playing video games
-- 🌱 I’m currently learning on coding
+- 🌱 I’m currently a beginner in coding
 - 💞️ I’m looking to collaborate with my fellow classmates
 - 📫 You could dm me in discord or message me in messenger